 The net change in all categories is added to the amount of cash on hand at the start of the reporting period to arrive at the current cash on hand figure at the end of the reporting period.
 It is another important financial statement to understand in conjunction with the Profit and Loss statement and the Balance sheet.
-These three reports provide a London accountant with a good understanding of the financial position of your London SME.
+These three reports provide your tax accountants with a good understanding of the financial position of your SME business.

 How Does It Work?